department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/team.charter.md

 #### Stand-up
 Check in on people and product progress

-- Every day @ 11am Eastern
+- Every day @ 11:30am ET/8:30am PT
-- 30 min
+- 15 min
 - 3 Question Format: What did you do yesterday?
 What will you do today?
 Any impediments?
 - We use the daily Slack thread to share any links, questions, and notes that come up

 #### Sprint Planning
 Outline work to be done this sprint in order to accomplish the team's goals

-- 1st Monday of every sprint week @ 3pm ET
+- Last Tuesday of every sprint week @ 3pm ET/12pm PT
 - 1 hour
 - We'll use the sprint field to indicate we have committed to what's in each sprint